NTSC: Field order

 An NTSC frame consists of two fields, F1 (field one) and F2 (field two).
 The field dominance depends on a combination of factors, including decisions by various equipment manufacturers as well as historical conventions.
 As a result, most professional equipment has the option to switch between a dominant upper or dominant lower field.
 It is not advisable to use the terms even or odd when speaking of fields, due to substantial ambiguity.
 For instance if the line numbering for a particular system starts at zero, while another system starts its line numbering at one.
 As such the same field could be even or odd.

 While an analog television set does not care about field dominance per se, field dominance is important when editing NTSC video.
 Incorrect interpretation of field order can cause a shuddering effect as moving objects jump forward and behind on each successive field.

 This is of particular importance when interlaced NTSC is transcoded to a format with a different field dominance and vice versa.
 Field order is also important when transcoding progressive video to interlaced NTSC, as any place there is a cut between two scenes in the progressive video, there could be a flash field in the interlaced video if the field dominance is incorrect.
 The film telecine process where a three-two pull down is utilized to convert 24 frames to 30, will also provide unacceptable results if the field order is incorrect.

 Because each field is temporally unique for material captured with an interlaced camera, converting interlaced to a digital progressive-frame medium is difficult, as each progressive frame will have artifacts of motion on every alternating line.
 This can be observed in PC-based video-playing utilities and is frequently solved simply by transcoding the video at half resolution and only using one of the two available fields.

 Variants

 NTSC-M

 Unlike PAL and SECAM, with its many varied underlying broadcast television systems in use throughout the world, NTSC color encoding is almost invariably used with broadcast system M, giving NTSC-M.

-NTSC-N/NTSC50
+NTSC-N and NTSC 50

-NTSC-N/NTSC50 is an unofficial system combining 625-line video with 3.58 MHz NTSC color.
-PAL software running on an NTSC Atari ST displays using this system as it cannot display PAL color.
-Television sets and monitors with a V-Hold knob can display this system after adjusting the vertical hold.
+NTSC-N was originally proposed in the 1960s to the CCIR as a 50 Hz broadcast method for System N countries Paraguay, Uruguay and Argentina before they chose PAL.
+In 1978, with the introduction of Apple II Europlus, it was effectively reintroduced as "NTSC 50", a pseudo-system combining 625-line video with 3.58 MHz NTSC color.
+For example, an Atari ST running PAL software on their NTSC color display used this system as the monitor could not decode PAL color.
+Most analog NTSC television sets and monitors with a V-Hold knob can display this system after adjusting the vertical hold.